37 Lord of the Rings Trivia Questions [With Answers]

 Answer: Aglarond.

-Why it stumps people: Khazad-dum and Erebor are the Dwarf locations everyone knows, and they crowd out lesser names.
-Aglarond appears once, when Gimli describes the caves with such passion that Legolas promises to visit after the war.
-That single scene carries the entire weight of the name.
-Miss it, and the word vanishes from your memory entirely.
+The big Dwarf names drown this one out.
+Khazad-dum and Erebor are the locations everyone keeps on the tip of the tongue.
+Aglarond turns up exactly once, when Gimli describes the caves with so much passion that Legolas vows to come back after the war.
+That one scene carries the whole weight of the name.
+Blink past it, and the word is just gone.

 35. What name did Sauron use to deceive the Elves of Eregion?
 (Hard)